 “How many camels?”

 My first trip to the Middle East was with a group in 2008.
-I had no idea what to expect in Egypt, and soon found myself cringing every time I heard someone yelling on the street, “How many camels?”
-In Egyptian culture it is common to pay a dowry for marriage, so when men ask this question, they are asking how many camels they have to pay if they want to marry you.
+I had no idea what to expect, and I soon found myself cringing every time I heard someone yelling on the street, “How many camels?”
+In Egypt, it’s common to pay a dowry for marriage, so when men ask this question, they’re asking how many camels they have to pay if they want to marry you.

 “We should share a room.”

 I heard this one during my second trip to the Middle East, but this time I was traveling by myself.
 On a bus from the airport into Amman, the Egyptian man next to me suggested we should share a room, “You know, just to save costs.”
 Yeah, I’m sure that’s why.
 Noticing a wedding ring on his finger, I said, “Should we call your wife just to make sure it’s OK?”

 In Aqaba, in the south of Jordan, I had a dive instructor ask if he could join me when I was heading out to go snorkeling.
 It’s a public beach, so I didn’t think telling him no would do any good.
 We snorkeled out to the coral, and he reached over, ripped off my snorkel mask, and tried to grab me.

 Furious — thankfully I’m a strong swimmer — I popped up out of the water, only to hit my foot on fire coral.
 I started reaming him out, and he told me, “I just thought we should switch masks.”